 Other Survivors of Sorts

 I have also seen the tail section of a Bf 110F-2 long-range Zerstörer (Werk Nr.
-5020) on display in the open in Russia, at Victory Park in Moscow.
+5020) on display in the open in Russia, at Victory Park in Moscow in 2007.
 They are also said to have a wing section of this aircraft that served with LN+AR 13.(Z)JG5.